-HT-9 is a iron-chromium alloy with a very low nickel content.
+HT-9 is a iron-chromium alloy with a very low nickel and carbon content.
 The required tube material is 0.500 inch OD, 0.065 inch wall thickness, straight to within +/-1 mm per m.
 At this time there is likely no capacity to produce this tube material in Canada.
 However, the HT-9 material requirement is large.
 Each 2007 MWt FNR requires about 2531 km of this tubing.
 Hence at some point there will likely be merit in establishing a HT-9 fuel tube production capability in Canada.

 Fabricating the tube bundles (516 tubes / bundle) is a job for a highly automated large volume production facility with advanced expertise in automatic welding.
-Substantial Canadian companies with the capability of doing this type of work include Magna and Linamar.
+Major Canadian companies with the capability of doing this type of work include Magna and Linamar.
 The actual rate of natural circulation of liquid sodium between the tubes of a representative tube bundle under intended operating conditions must be measured.

 2) SELECTIVE EXTRACTION OF MILDLY RADIOACTIVE URANIUM OXIDE FROM INTENSELY RADIOACCTIVE SPENT REACTOR FUEL AT REACTOR SITES: